RADSuite/figures/README.md

 This repository contains the figures generated for the manuscript publication of RADSuite.

+# Instructions on generating figure 1
+Because figure 1 contains no numerical data, it was created manually using the draw.io free software.
+A copy of the figure has been included here for completeness.

 # Instructions on generating figure 2

 ## Dependencies